Toporin/Satochip-Bridge/readme.md

+**Warning: Satochip-Bridge has been deprecated as of November 2024.
+You should use the new [Satochip-Utils application](https://github.com/Toporin/Satochip-Utils) instead to easily manage and use your Satochip, Seedkeeper and Satodime cards.
+To use the WallectConnect functionality, you can use [Uniblow Wallet](https://uniblow.org/) with Satochip.**

 # Satochip-Bridge

 This python tool acts as a midleware between a wallet client and a Satochip connected to a card reader.